SoneThaya/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid and adapts to the size of the screen of the device.
+It uses css media queries to change styles.
+Adaptive design uses static layouts based on breakpoints.
+Detects the screen size and snaps to the layout.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means to design a site for mobile screen size.
+Then adapt when larger screen size devices view the site.
+Desktop first is designing the site for large screen sizes, then adapt when the screen size of the device is smaller.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default font size of a page is 16px.
+That percentage in the html tag will change the default font size to 10px.
+Then 1rem will equal 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing lets us use variables, nesting, inheritance, mixins, and functions in css.
+Separate code into different files and import to one main file.
+Code will be organized and easier to read and use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Scalability is a great concept.
+Using variables will make it easy to scale, not having to find every code to change.
+The concept that gives me the most trouble is trying to find where certain codes go.
+Not that much trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.